gallenc/opennms-tutorials-1/session3/README.md

 ![alt text](../session3/images/MotorwayCamera.jpg "Figure MotorwayCamera.jpg")

-Road side cameras are used to provide surveillance for [smart motorways](https://www.highwaysmagazine.co.uk/chubb-launches-new-camera-system-for-smart-motorways/6703) and CHUBB, who manufacture these cameras, have published a MIB for camera event traps sent from their camera control system.
+Road side cameras are used to provide surveillance for [smart motorways](https://www.highwaysmagazine.co.uk/chubb-launches-new-camera-system-for-smart-motorways/6703) and CHUBB, who manufacture these cameras, have published a MIB for camera event traps sent from each of their cameras.
 In this example we will import this MIB into OpenNMS and create camera alarms.

 **_NOTE:_** Disclaimer: This exercise is provided as a training example.
 The CHUBB MIBs used may not be the latest specified by the manufacturer.